 This can be remedied if you submit a payment sufficient to clear the total arrears.
-The payment must reach EZBOB by xxx.
+The payment must reach EZBOB by @Date+10days@.

 IF THE ACTION REQUIRED BY THIS NOTICE IS TAKEN BEFORE THE DATE SHOWN NO FURTHER ENFORCEMENT ACTION WILL BE TAKEN IN RESPECT OF THE BREACH.